rustyeddy/rustyeddy.com/content/iot-project-organic-gardener/hub/_index.md

 ## Global API

-IoT Hub provides a REST API allowing other programs to access datasets from the Hub for various applications.
+The Hub provides a REST API allowing other programs to access datasets from the Hub for various applications.
 Some of the important REST API _endpoints_ are: